Tax Planning Starts With Understanding Tax Brackets

-In order to apply the tax planning strategies below, you must understand how the tax brackets work.
-If you’re not sure, first view the 2012 tax rates.
+In order to reduce taxes, you must understand how the tax brackets work.
+If you’re not sure, first view the 2013 tax rates.

 Once you understand how the tax brackets work, you must do a tax projection before the end of each year.
 This projection is an estimate of what you think your taxable income will be.
-This estimate is necessary for you to determine which of the tax planning strategies below will work for you.
+This estimate is necessary for you to determine which strategies will work best for you.

-Tax Planning Strategy For Those With Income Over $70k - Drain Income From The Top Tax Brackets
+Taxable Income Over $72k - Drain Income From The Top Tax Brackets

 Use the following ideas to shift income to a lower bracket: